 While at-home tests aren’t available, home-based testing is ready to be deployed.

-The company Ready Responders is rolling out its home-based COVID-19 testing service that will involve a telephone call, a visit from a healthcare provider, and if appropriate, testing with an FDA-approved diagnostic kit.
+The company Ready Responders is also rolling out its home-based COVID-19 testing service.
+Its process will involve a telephone call, a visit from a healthcare provider, and if appropriate, testing with an FDA-approved diagnostic kit.

 What Is Being Done Now?